turingschool/curriculum-site/module3/lessons/testing_tools_for_api_consumption.md

 end
 ```

-The string we passed to `use_cassette` is an identifier for the cassette, so it doesn't really matter what you pass it.
+The string we passed to `use_cassette` is an identifier for the cassette, so it doesn't really matter what you pass it, but this will become the title of the cassette so name it something appropriate to the data it will be holding.

 Run your tests and they should be passing.
 If you look under `spec/fixtures/vcr_cassettes` you should see a `.yml` file that contains your recorded response.
+This is now the cassette vcr will use anytime this test runs.
+Notice that we no longer need the `spec/fixtures/beatles_artist_query.json` file since vcr will look at only the recorded cassettes.
+If vcr does not find a cassette with the title you are requesting, that's when it will make a live API call and then record that response to a cassette.

 ## Filtering Sensitive Data